-Regarding the Alchemical aspects, most of it has its origin in the works of the 16th century German alchemist Basil Valentine and one of the most famous English alchemist George Ripley (1415? – 1490).
+Regarding the Alchemical aspects, most of it has its origin in the works of the 16th-century German alchemist Basil Valentine and one of the most famous English alchemist George Ripley (1415? – 1490).

-Although regarding the analyses of the self, most of the people prefers Jung, I think nobody explained better the human psyche than Gurdjieff.
-According to Gurdjieff, the man has four bodies and three centers which control all her or his actions, feelings and thoughts.
+Although regarding the analyses of the self, most of the people prefer Jung, I think nobody explained better the human psyche than Gurdjieff.
+According to Gurdjieff, the man has four bodies and three centres which control all her or his actions, feelings and thoughts.
 This Tarot spread, combined with all Astrological, Numerological, Kabbalistic and Alchemical features, demonstrates the viability and functionality of the analyses made by Gurdjieff.
 Obviously, Gurdjieff possessed all that Esoteric knowledge.

 I think ‘self-observation’ is not possible without a powerful tool such as the Tarot deck.

 On the other hand, I reasonably doubt, that one man can observe her or himself honestly and objectively.
-Man is extremely indulgent when it comes to her or his own person, our brain tricks us first, always find the ‘best explanations’ for our failures, find us the best excuses and in the end, always project the guilt, the blame outside, find the responsibility in somebody else’s backyard.
-In my 25 years of practice, I didn’t meet one single person capable of objective self-evaluation.
+Man is extremely indulgent when it comes to her or his person, our brain tricks us first, always find the ‘best explanations’ for our failures, find us the best excuses and in the end, always project the guilt, the blame outside, find the responsibility in somebody else’s backyard.
+In my 25 years of practice, I did not meet one single person capable of objective self-evaluation.